What is a good credit score to buy a house ?

 What's a good credit score to buy a house?

-For most loan types, the credit score needed to buy a house is at least 620.
-But higher is better, and borrowers with scores of 740 or more will get the lowest interest rates.
+Most loan types need at least a 620 credit score to purchase a property.
+Higher is preferable, however, and those with scores of 740 or more will pay the lowest interest rates.

 • Conventional loan